-- 1. Ensuring the ultimate default estimate assumption proposed for use in the SBA is more prudent than that used for similar publicly quoted assets of comparable credit quality; - 2.
-The ultimate default estimate assumption proposed for use in the SBA is no less prudent than that obtained using the approach proposed by the BMA as described above; - 3.
+- Ensuring the ultimate default and downgrade cost estimate assumption proposed for use in the SBA is more prudent than that used for similar publicly quoted assets of comparable credit quality; - 2.
+The ultimate default and downgrade cost estimate assumption proposed for use in the SBA is no less prudent than that obtained using the approach proposed by the BMA as described above; - 3.
 Conducting benchmarking analysis where applicable; and - 4.
 For assets acceptable on a limited basis in line with paragraph 258E of the Guidance Note, the BMA shall consider if further measures of prudence are required.
-The BMA expects the uncertainty adjustment for the default cost on 258E assets to be not less than a 1.5 standard deviation of the baseline default costs.
+The BMA expects the uncertainty adjustment for the default cost on 258E assets to be not less than a 1 standard deviation of the baseline default costs.
 Other measures the BMA shall consider include but are not limited to: - a.
 Assessing a higher uncertainty adjustment than proposed by an insurer; and - b.
-Spread caps applied on a case-by-case basis.
+Spread caps applied on a case-by-case basis (see section 2.18).

-Additionally, insurers may be required to demonstrate that only the spread premium that can be earned over the tenor of the asset is reflected in the BEL.
+Additionally, insurers may be required to demonstrate that only the illiquidity premium that can be earned over the tenor of the asset is reflected in the BEL.
+Insurers shall be required to provide an assessment of the relevant liability liquidity profile and the extent to which any estimated asset illiquidity premia could be earned.